 You'll often see golf course landscapers towing gang mowers over fairways, cutting just grass.

 Unlike most lawn mowers, gang reel mowers don't have an engine.
-Instead, they're towed behind an ATV or tractor at speeds up to 4 miles per hour.
+Instead, they're towed behind an ATV or tractor at speeds up to four miles per hour.
 They're easier to maintain because they're entirely mechanical and require no gas or oil changes.

-These ultra-wide mowers contain 3, 5, or 7 reels, stretching up to 11 feet wide so you can mow up to 5 acres per hour.
+These ultra-wide mowers contain three, five, or seven reels, stretching up to 11 feet wide so you can mow up to five acres per hour.
 Gang reel mowers cut like scissors, providing a precise finish for a well-manicured lawn.